 Instructions

-- Start by preheating your oven to 450°F. While that’s heating, prepare your meat by rubbing it with oil, salt, and ground pepper.
+- Start by preheating your oven to 450°F. While that’s warming up, prepare your steak by seasoning it with oil, salt, and ground pepper.

-- Then, get a large skillet (or cast-iron) and warm it up over high heat.
+- Then, get a large skillet (or cast-iron) and put it over high heat.
 You’ll know it’s ready when a drop of water sizzles and evaporates instantly.

-- At that point, sear your steak until the crust turns golden brown (this should take about 3 to 4 minutes).
+- At that point, sear your steak until the crust turns dark brown (this should take about 3 to 4 minutes).
 Flip it around and do the same to the other side.

 - Finally, take your steak out of the oven and let it rest for 5 to 10 minutes.
-Slice the meat against the grain, and it’s ready to serve!
+After that, slice it against the grain, and it’s ready to serve!

 Notes